prajval-malhotra/CovidAggregator/README.md

 # CovidAggregator

-* An app that connects those who need emergency resources with those who have them.
+* An app that connects those who need emergency resources with those who have them and tells you about Covid vaccination centers near you.
 * Developed at the time when Covid was at it's peak in India, with a severe lack of Oxygen Cylinders and other medical equipment, to help make a centralized go to stop for obtaining life saving resources.
 * Used React Native to create the fronend.